 - 1. Listen.
 Do not ask leading questions.
 Make notes. - 2.
 Believe.
 Reassure the child. - 3.
 Do not promise confidentiality. - 4.
 Accept the child's feelings. - 5.
 Do not keep the information disclosed to yourself. - 6.
-Pass the information (and your original notes) to the Assistant Headmaster as the DSL. - 7.
+Pass the information (and your original notes) to the DSL. - 7.
 Encourage the child by your continued interest after the disclosure.